Broadly speaking, there are 4 services for which you can engage a realtor:

 - renting out your home

 - doing an appraisal

 But when do you pay your realtor?

 When selling your home, you pay your broker start-up costs and broker’s commission.
 The start-up costs are around € 500 incl.
-VAT and you usually pay after you have signed a ‘Service Order’ with the broker.
+VAT and you usually pay after you have signed a ‘Service Order’ with the realtor.
 He will send you an invoice for this.

 When purchasing your home

-If you take a buying broker in hand, this will only be paid at the notary when you receive your keys to your new house.
+If you take a buying realtor in hand, this will only be paid at the notary when you receive your keys to your new house.
 About 1 week before the key transfer you will receive a bill from the notary.
 In addition to the purchase price and various other costs, this is also the brokerage fee charged by your purchasing agent.
 You pay this bill (with the help of a mortgage loan) to the notary and the notary pays your broker (on the day of the key transfer).

 When renting out your home

 The rental of your property does not go through a notary.
-When you pay your broker it’s entirely how you agree with him.
+When you pay your realtor it’s entirely how you agree with him.
 It is customary for the bill to be sent after the signing of the lease or after completion.

 When valuing property